Explore ticketing system in Outlook

 Knowledge base from tickets

-A knowledge base repository acts as an effective knowledge sharing medium, boosting support productivity by leveraging collective knowledge and providing invaluable KB Articles to support technicians in a snap!
-It also helps in improving the average ‘First Call Resolution’ timing significantly, as technicians find resolution to problems quickly.
+With a knowledge base, you and your teammates can document best practices and solutions to common problems so that they can be used when replying to time-consuming and repeated queries.
+Any support case is eligible to become flagged as a KB Article.
+An agent recognizing a repetitive support issue, can easily flag a resolved case as a knowledge article.
+Thus, it acts as an effective knowledge sharing medium, boosting support productivity by leveraging collective knowledge and providing invaluable KB Articles to support techs in a snap!
+It also helps in improving the average ‘First Call Resolution’ timing significantly, as agents find resolution to problems quickly.

 Managers can generate summarized reports on tickets based on different time interval.
 And these reports provide an overview about when tickets are logged, due, worked and closed over a period of time.